journey29/movies/README.md

 4. Redux TK - a global data repository for the application, thus a more convenient way to exchange information between the different components of our application;
 5. RTK Query - is a powerful data fetching and caching tool;
 6. Redux Persist -  persist and rehydrate redux stores;
-7. Movies API
+7. Movies, SoundCloud API
+8. Skeleton
-8. I18next
+9. I18next

 ## Contact:
 If you like the project you can contact me on Github or by using: